jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 * Exception is about business exception so will be defined inside of any business service.
 * Exception management may trigger human activities to clean the data, gather more information
 * Compensation flow: if persistence fails, we want to roll back the exception message persistence and restarts from the point before the parallel processing.
 There are points in the process where we can restart a process, but they are points where the only solution is to cancel the full case.
-*

-*There is no mention that the flow is part of an external transaction, so to avoid loosing message as soon as the flow gets http soap request or message from MQ, it needs to persist those messages and starts the process of customer validation, form validation...
+*There is no mention that the flow is part of an external transaction, so to avoid loosing message as soon as the flow gets http soap request or message from queue, it needs to persist those messages and starts the process of customer validation, form validation...
 If this STP takes 5 seconds to run, it is possible to loose data.*

 HTTP response needs to be returned, so is this flow needs to be terminated before sending the response?
 If not it means the process will take more time, and so there is a need to be able to contact the person / submitter that something went wrong.